syncfusion-content/windowsforms-docs/WindowsForms/sfdatetimeedit/Getting-Started.md

 ## Custom format

-The custom pattern can be displayed in the **SfDateTimeEdit** control by using the [Format](https://help.syncfusion.com/cr/windowsforms/Syncfusion.SfInput.WinForms~Syncfusion.WinForms.Input.SfDateTimeEdit~Format.html) property when the [DateTimePattern](https://help.syncfusion.com/cr/windowsforms/Syncfusion.SfInput.WinForms~Syncfusion.WinForms.Input.SfDateTimeEdit~DateTimePattern.html) is set to custom.
+The custom pattern can be displayed in the **SfDateTimeEdit** control by using the [Format](https://help.syncfusion.com/cr/windowsforms/Syncfusion.SfInput.WinForms~Syncfusion.WinForms.Input.SfDateTimeEdit~Format.html) property, when the [DateTimePattern](https://help.syncfusion.com/cr/windowsforms/Syncfusion.SfInput.WinForms~Syncfusion.WinForms.Input.SfDateTimeEdit~DateTimePattern.html) is set to custom.

 {% tabs %}